Skip to main content

 limitnumberOptionalOptionally limit the number of results.
 Max 25, default is 10

-- type: github-trending-repos options: limit: 8 since: weekly
+- type: github-trending-repos

-GitHub Profile Stats#
+GitHub Profile Stats

 Display stats from your GitHub profile, using embedded cards from anuraghazra/github-readme-stats